apache/druid/docs/operations/clean-metadata-store.md

 Rule records become eligible for deletion when all segments for the datasource have been killed by the kill task and the `durationToRetain` time has passed since their creation.
 Automated cleanup for rules requires a [kill task](#kill-task).

 Rule cleanup uses the following configuration:
- - `druid.coordinator.kill.rule.on`: When `True`, enables cleanup for rules records.
+ - `druid.coordinator.kill.rule.on`: When `true`, enables cleanup for rules records.
  - `druid.coordinator.kill.rule.period`: Defines the frequency in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) for the cleanup job to check for and delete eligible rules records.
 Defaults to `P1D`.
  - `druid.coordinator.kill.rule.durationToRetain`: Defines the retention period in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) after creation that rules records become eligible for deletion.